isabella232/journeys.en/help/using/datasource/dsexternal.md

         {
             "type": "customAuthorization",
-            "authorizationType": "&lt;value in 'bearer', 'header' or 'queryParam'>", (optional, mandatory if authorizationType is 'header' or 'queryParam') "tokenTarget": "&lt;name of the header or queryParam if the authorizationType is 'header' or 'queryParam'>", "endpoint": "&lt;URL of the authentication endpoint>",
+            "authorizationType": "<value in 'bearer', 'header' or 'queryParam'>", (optional, mandatory if authorizationType is 'header' or 'queryParam') "tokenTarget": "<name of the header or queryParam if the authorizationType is 'header' or 'queryParam'>", "endpoint": "<URL of the authentication endpoint>",
-            "method": "&lt;HTTP method to call the authentication endpoint, in 'GET' or 'POST'>", (optional) "headers: {
+            "method": "<HTTP method to call the authentication endpoint, in 'GET' or 'POST'>", (optional) "headers: {
-                "&lt;header name>": "&lt;header value>",
+                "<header name>": "<header value>",
                 ...
             },
             (optional, mandatory if method is 'POST') "body": {
-                "bodyType": "&lt;'form'or 'json'>,
+                "bodyType": "<'form'or 'json'>,
                 "bodyParams": {
                     "param1": value1,
                     ...
                 }
             },
-            "tokenInResponse": "&lt;'response' or json selector in format 'json://&lt;field path to access token>'" }
+            "tokenInResponse": "<'response' or json selector in format 'json://<field path to access token>'" }
     ```